react-boilerplate/react-boilerplate/docs/general/commands.md

 $ npm run pagespeed
 ```

-With the remote server running (i.e. while `$ npm run serve` is running in
+With the remote server running (i.e. while `$ npm run start` is running in
 another terminal session), enter this command to run Google PageSpeed Insights
 and get a performance check right in your terminal!